 For English subtitle, click on the video settings

-While renting an apartment, your landlord may ask for a Schufa statement.
+While renting an apartment, your landlord will most probably ask for a Schufa statement.
 If you ask Banks for a loan, they will make a Schufa inquiry before they decide your request.
 Even if you buy a cell phone or lease a car, your contract usually includes a Schufa-related clause.

 All this has to do with a company called "Schufa Holding AG".
 Schufa Holding AG is a credit investigation company which collects information from consumers and companies involved in the lending process.
 Schufa Holding will review your past payment history, and forecasts your payment behaviour in the future in the form of figures ("Schufa score").
 This process is called credit rating.